Takun J

-Jonathan Koffa (born May 14, 1981), known professionally as Takun J (often stylized as Takun-J), is a Liberian rapper, songwriter and activist.
-He is regarded as one of the pioneers of hipco, a politically-charged music genre.
+Jonathan Koffa (born May 14, 1981), known professionally as Takun J, is a Liberian rapper, singer, songwriter, and activist.
+He is regarded as one of the pioneers of hipco, a politically charged music genre.
 The Liberian Gender Ministry designated him as one of its anti-rape ambassadors.
 Takun J's music addresses socio-political issues in Liberia.
-He is best known for his singles "Who Make You Cry", "Policeman", "Gbagba is Corruption" and "A Song for Hawa".
-Takun J released his debut studio album The Time in 2007.
-His second studio album, titled My Way, was released in December 2012.
+He is best known for the singles "Who Make You Cry", "Police Man", "Gbagba is Corruption", and "A Song for Hawa".
+Takun J's debut studio album, The Time, was released in 2007.
+His second studio album, My Way, was released in December 2012.
+Takun J is the recipient of several accolades, including Male Artist of the Year and Hipco Artist of the Year at the 2014 Liberia Music Awards.